Are you setting the right expectations for your content and programs?

 From my own experience going to many, many marketing peer-to-peer groups and meetups, I can report that that most of the discussion centres on high-volume/low-impact initiatives.
 The natural result of this emphasis is that, within an organization, expectations can be wildly out of line, because people are conditioned to think only in terms of high-volume/low-impact.

-Realistically, this technical marketing campaign shouldn’t be expected to generate piles of leads, thousands of hits, etc.—and that’s OK.
+Realistically, our client shouldn’t expect this technical marketing campaign to generate piles of leads, thousands of hits, etc.—and that’s OK.

 So my advice to my client was to be mindful of setting appropriate expectations within the company for the upcoming campaign—everyone’s excited (which is great!), but excitement can unintentionally inflate or distort expectations.

-Realistically, this technical marketing campaign shouldn’t be expected to generate piles of leads, thousands of hits, etc.—and that’s OK.
+Realistically, our client shouldn’t expect this technical marketing campaign to generate piles of leads, thousands of hits, etc.—and that’s OK.
 Instead, it’s reasonable to expect that the upcoming papers will have very significant impact within particular opportunities.

-Success, in this case, should be measured not in terms of landing page hits and paper downloads, but through deal acceleration/milestones, time saved (i.e., don’t need the CTO to jump on a call with each prospect), value defended, etc.
+Success, in this case, comes not in terms of landing page hits and paper downloads, but through deal acceleration/milestones, time saved (i.e., don’t need the CTO to jump on a call with each prospect), value defended, etc.

 But because these meaningful things are much tougher to measure, organizations have a tendency to fall back on the easily counted stuff.
-For instance, you need to have frequent conversations with account teams or channel partners, you need to conduct win/loss analysis, you need to know what was holding up a deal in the first place, etc.—and it’s rarely as clean as someone saying, “Paper X is what convinced us to buy your solution” (although it’s incredibly satisfying when that does happen).
+For instance: you need to have frequent conversations with account teams or channel partners; you need to conduct win/loss analysis; you need to know what was holding up a deal in the first place, etc. And it’s rarely as clean as someone saying, “Paper X convinced us to buy your solution” (although it’s incredibly satisfying when that does happen).

-Of course, expectations can get distorted in the high-volume/low-impact scenario, too: make sure people aren’t expecting gigantic per-unit results; instead, the results of these activities will be felt in aggregate.
+Of course, the high-volume/low-impact scenario can also distort expectations: make sure people don’t expect gigantic per-unit results; instead, you feel the results of these activities in aggregate.

 - It’s important that you understand the nature of your content and related activities: high-volume/low-impact, low-volume/high-impact, or somewhere in-between?